 At the very south west corner of Belarus is Brest.
 In 1939 it was Soviet occupied Poland.
 In 1941 the Nazis arrived in Brest, led by the 45th Infantry Division of the Wermacht (what was the 4th Austrian Division) under Operation Barbarossa, and a 9-day-long siege ensued at the site of the Brest fortress.
 A courageous stand was made by the Soviets to hold back the Nazi invaders, but it was a vain attempt.
 It was the start of the Einsatzgruppen assault to clear the Soviet lands of all Jews and what followed was brutal beyond measure, as the Nazis surged through the territory with death in their sights.
-In Brest, 26,000 Jews were murdered.
+In Brest, over 20,000 Jews were murdered.
 Only 11 of the population survived.
 In Bronna Gora, a secluded forest site 40 minutes north of Brest, 50,000 Jews (from Kobryn, Brest and Pinsk) were, mercilessly shot into pits.
 There is currently no public sign from any road to help travellers find the site.

 In the 1950’s, the Soviets ripped the headstones from the Jewish cemetery in Brest and re-purposed them around the town.
 In recent years, these headstones have been surfacing, some broken, some intact.
 To mark the start of the Jewish Cultural Heritage Route in Belarus, it seems a fitting tribute to create an official memorial on the territory of the Brest-Litovsk Jewish Cemetery.
 It is time to return the headstones to the place where they belong.